 A Bird Effect update by Ceri Levy.

 To complete his film Ceri has travelled to the Kazakhstan Steppe to see the critically endangered Sociable Lapwing on its breeding ground.
-This is the second diary entry from that trip, the first can be found here.
+This is the third diary entry from that trip, the first and second can be found here and here respectively.

 Jim has arranged a bird guide, Madina Dyussebayeva, to take us to the Almaty birding hotspots to find some particular rarities such as Ibisbill, White-Tailed Rubythroat and the elusive Himalayan Snowcock, which is found at the highest point of the Tien Shan Mountains, a dizzying altitude of 3,340 metres.
 This is where the Russian Cosmos research station (or Cosmic Ray Station) is situated.
 It is where scientists once wore their Cold War white coats and studied pulsars and X-Rays from outer space.
 This should be a good test for my heart to see if it copes with going so high.
 (A few years ago I had a heart attack on top of Tower 42 while birdwatching – that was a mere 182 metres!)

 We drive up the snowy mountains and as we climb higher and higher, the air is changing, becoming colder and thinner.
 We stop as a flock of Mountain Finches swirl in the freezing air and Red-Fronted Serin line the route.